juexinwang/Front2HPC/README.md

 8. Help documents
 9. Citations
 10. Explaination of the example (2c9v)
+11. shrink the size of the the python code

 Long term: One-stop solution
 1. Integrate other PCA/Hassian methods